 For a quick recap, the Galaxy S24’s base variant with 8GB RAM and 128GB storage costs $800 in the US, €900 in Europe, £800 in the UK, and C$1,100 in Canada.
 In Australia and India, Samsung released the base variant with 256GB of storage, priced at A$1,400 and ₹79,999, respectively.
 The 12GB+256GB Galaxy S24+ is priced at $1,000 in the US, €1,150 in Europe, £1,000 in the UK, C$1,400 in Canada, A$1,700 in Australia, and ₹99,999 in India.

-While the official launch is still months away, we at SammyGuru have started taking registrations for our Galaxy Mystery Box program.
+While the official launch is still a month away, we at SammyGuru have started taking registrations for our Galaxy Mystery Box program.
 You can sign up here for free to get gifts when you pre-order the phones.
 If you sign up, we will send pre-order links after the launch event.
 Every pre-order made through those links will be eligible for a mystery box containing a case, cleaning kit, and other accessories/goodies.
 Some lucky buyers will also get gift cards and exclusive tickets redeemable against various Galaxy products, including smartphones.

 Frequently Asked Questions (FAQs)